atrosekta/rust-electrical-wiki/content/logic.md

 Notes:

 - When power is applied to Set, there is a 50% chance the switch will change states.
-From passing power through to not passing power through or vice versa
+From passing power through to not passing power through or vice versa.
-- When power is applied to Reset, the switch will pass power through
+- When power is applied to Reset, the switch will pass power through.
-- While not passing power through, it will also block any components active usage effectively hiding them from batteries
+- While not passing power through, it will block any components [Active Usage](powerstorage.html##-Battery-Active-Usage-VS-Actual-Power-Consumed), effectively hiding them from batteries when offline.
+- Can be placed on all angled surfaces including the ground.

 ---